ELOESZHANG/FANet/README.md

 ## For inference
 1. Download the previously trained model here.[]
+2. Change the path in RGBT_test.py.
-2. Evaluate the model using RGBT_test.py.
+3. Evaluate the model using RGBT_test.py.

+## Results
-3. Download the results of our work.[]
+Download the results of our work.[]